TUO ZAAFI WITH AYOYO SOUP

 Order: Four ripe mangoes on the street, weighing about one kilo, go for Php 85.
 In this case, if you say you’re having lunch at Matias, the vendor will slice your mangoes up and serve them on a plate (kindly borrowed from the restaurant).
 These mangoes have a very skinny pit with only a little fiber that sticks to it, so generally 90% of the fruit is succulent, juicy, sweet mango flesh.
 The texture is close to ripe, skinned plums or peaches; a spoon will effortlessly cleave into it.
 Every bit is precious, so when you’re done scooping out the flesh, you’ll want to run the fibrous pit through your teeth to get every last morsel off.
 We found that ripe mangoes are an ideal dessert after a lunch of barbecued meats and grilled fish.

-Good to know: Besides ripe carabao mangoes, keep an eye out for the small, tart, green Indian mangoes and the larger, less tart apple-mango, as well as pineapples, watermelon, and seasonal fruits.
+Good to know: Besides ripe carabao mangoes, keep an eye out for other good fruits to try in Cebu: the small, tart, green Indian mangoes; the larger, less tart apple-mango; pineapples; watermelon; and whatever else is in season.
 Buy a small amount to try while in the Philippines, as most of these fruits won’t keep or travel well, and certainly won’t be welcomed by customs officials.
 For fruity souvenirs to take home, opt for the dried stuff sold in supermarkets.

 Alternatively: Drink your mango!
 Most restaurants and even hole-in-the-wall joints can make a decent mango shake (usually made of mango, powdered milk, sugar, and ice), and in Cebu’s sultry temperatures, a cold drink is always welcome.
 Or try a fresh mango juice, which is usually freshly juiced or pureed mango with some ice cubes to cool it down.
 Both The Tinderbox (Kasambagan, Cebu City, map) and The SandTrap Sports Bar and Restaurant (Paseo Saturnino, Banilad, map) serve refreshing glasses for around Php 120 a pop.